All Episodes

 Hi.

-Um I want to turn the conversation back to where you were about an hour ago to health care.
+I want to turn the conversation back to where you were about an hour ago to health care.

-And something that I've been wondering about, and I can't it seems so simple.
+And something that I've been wondering about, and I can't, it seems so simple, it makes me think that I'm missing something.

-And I don't that's an unusual law to make people buy something.
+And I don't, that's an unusual law to make people buy something.

-Prices were gonna be lower.
+Prices were going to be lower.

 And can the law be challenged on that basis?